Willy Adames Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.65 team ERA ranks 25th across all league pitching staffs.
+- The Mets have a 4.62 team ERA that ranks 25th across all league pitching staffs.

-- The Mets allow the fifth-most home runs in baseball (106 total, 1.4 per game).
+- Mets pitchers combine to give up the fifth-most home runs in baseball (107 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.